The Best Four Tricks That Will Keep You Organized For Good

 Soon I realized three problems with this little system of mine:

 - I don't have space for it all.
 Clearly, there's no room for 200 binders in a classroom, which means that some of that hoard has to come home.
-And while I live in a comfortable, middle class home, I don't have room to dedicate a wing of it just to binders.
+And while I live in a good-sized home, I don't have room to dedicate a wing of it just to binders.